-5.3 Significant operational events in 2018/2019
+5.3 Significant operational events in 2019/2020

-Capital Strategy - the Council adopted a Capital Strategy in March 2019 to provide a framework for planning and decision making to ensure capital expenditure and investment decisions are affordable, prudent and sustainable.
+Capital Strategy - the Council strengthened its Capital Strategy in February 2020 with the adoption of the Property Investment Strategy as set out below.
+The Capital Strategy provides a framework for planning and decision making to ensure capital expenditure and investment decisions are affordable, prudent and sustainable.
 It brings together detailed policies, procedures and plans relating to cash investments and property assets.